Towards Large Scale Automated Algorithm Design by Integrating Modular Benchmarking Frameworks: The Modular Benchmark Pipeline

 The lower part of Figure~\ref{fig:architecture} shows the classes related to the loggers and the problems that are used in our experimental study in Sec.~\ref{sec:usecase}.

-\paragraph{Data Records: fast ECDF Logger} In our use-case, we decide to tune algorithms for good anytime performance, and to use area under the empirical cumulative density function (ECDF) curve as objective.
-To this end, we have implemented within \IOH{experimenter} an efficient way of computing these values.
+\paragraph{Data Records: fast ECDF Logger} In our use-case, we decide to tune algorithms for good anytime performance, and to use volume under the approximated empirical cumulative density function (ECDF) curve as objective.
+To this end, we implement within \IOH{experimenter} an efficient way of computing these values.
 This ``ECDF logger'' will be described in Sec.~\ref{sec:ECDFlogger}.

 \paragraph{Data Analysis and Visualization with \IOH{analyzer}} Data analysis and visualization is performed via \IOH{analyzer}~\cite{IOHanalyzer}, another module of the \IOH{profiler} project~\cite{IOHprofiler}.